by Mike Ricotta - December 20, 2018

 Step Four – Begin Executing A Thoughtful Email Marketing Strategy

 Until now, everything you have done has either been operational or technical.
 Now that you have a sound e-commerce foundation, it’s time to begin marketing.
 Email marketing is the most cost-effective way to increase your e-commerce sales and website traffic.
 Your website probably has a sign-up form field in the footer or maybe in the header, so you probably already have an email marketing list in the works.
 If so it’s time to test the water.
 Once you have 25 or more emails in your marketing database you should attempt to connect with a sale or a shipping offer.
 It is very important to never become satisfied with the size of your email list.
 Do something every day to grow this list.
 Email marketing is a long-term marketing strategy so don’t get frustrated if you don’t see instant revenue spikes from your email promotions.

-There are many strategies to grow your email list.
-Below are a few easy and cost-efficient methods;
+There are many digital marketing strategy tactics to grow your email list.
+Below are a few easy and cost-efficient methods:

 The great thing about starting small is that email marketing is free or quite inexpensive.
 Most email service providers off a free plan until your list exceeds a certain number or your monthly sending exceeds a certain volume.
 Eventually, as your email database grows, you should see approximately 20% of your annual revenue come from email campaigns (at minimum).
 My favorite email service provider for businesses of all sizes is MailChimp.
 MailChimp offers plenty of automation tools, segmentation tools, and decent campaign reporting.
 The platform is very user-friendly and can be mastered in a couple of days.
 Plus MailChimp definitely gives you the most bang for your buck!